All Stories

 But her heart is full every day she walks in Grace’s door.
 “When I come in, she comes and hugs me first thing!
 I don’t even get to take off my coat.
 And I think, ‘that’s good, that’s good.’
 And I want to hold on to that as long as I can.”

-Persevering despite the pandemic
+Persevering Despite the Pandemic

 Juggling two jobs and school pays off for a nursing home worker